cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ## More Variable Scope

-- Any method can be called with a block, but the block is only executed if the method is defined in a particular way
+- Any method can be called with a block, but the block is only executed if the method is defined in a particular way.
-- A block is part of the method invocation
+- A block is part of the method invocation.
-- The block acts as an argument to the method
+- The block acts as an argument to the method.

 ```ruby
 def greetings